Antari-yan/Introduction-Container/README.md

 ## Dockerfile/Containerfile and Container Image building
 ### Basics
 While there are many prebuilt images, most real-world projects need custom images.
-The recipe for building an image is most commonly called a `Dockerfile`.
+The recipe for building an image is most commonly called a `Dockerfile`, which is also the default filename.
 `Containerfile` is part of the [container-libs](https://github.com/containers/container-libs/tree/main) and uses the same syntax, it is what `podman` and it's buildkit `buildah` defaults to.
 Docker hs it's own buildkit `buildx`.